Questions related to LiPo Batteries are some of the most common I get.

 Oh boy, I get this question a lot!

 I'm afraid there are no hard rules here.
 I've certainly done it myself and more times than not, yes, the battery will be damaged.
-So much depends on the quality of the battery, size/capacity of the battery, and how it was being used when it got over discharged.
+So much depends on the quality of the battery, size/capacity of the battery, how it was being used when it got over discharged, and how long it has sat in an over-discharged state.

 For example, if you were flying/driving and sucking a fair amount of current when your Li-Po dropped to, or under 3 volts per cell, it's pretty much a given that the cell/battery has had a large amount of its usable life just sucked out of it.
 It may not even be safe to use again.
 The larger capacity the battery and higher the current draw, the more likely damage will occur from the heat and gassing that's produced when over-discharging.
 Gassing will be covered shortly.